 Make a mortgage enquiry →No obligation.
 Mortgage Bridge acts as a mortgage introducer.

-Some specialist lenders may assess large CCJs on a case-by-case basis.
+Some specialist lenders may still assess applications on a case-by-case basis.

 How CCJs Appear on Your Credit File